The UPS Store: History

 In March 2001, UPS acquired Mail Boxes Etc., which was founded in 1980 as an alternative to the post office.
 In February 2003, UPS rebranded more than 3,000 Mail Boxes Etc. locations as The UPS Store.
 Each location is independently owned.

 Services

 The UPS Store offers shipping, packaging, printing, shredding, notary services and postal services for individual consumers and small businesses.
 Franchise locations are typically found on or near military bases, hotels, colleges, shopping centers and convention centers.
-As of 2021 there was 5,268 UPS Store locations across the United States and Canada.
+As of 2021 there were 5,268 UPS Store locations across the United States and Canada.

 Each UPS Store also serves as an access point for UPS shipping where customers can drop off packages with prepaid labels, as well as pack and ship new shipments.

 The UPS Store's other major industry is printing.
 The store offers brochures, door hangers, car magnets, flyers, yard signs, menus for restaurants, manuals, and 3D printing.